 (previously known as Xenica cyrila)

-These Caterpillars are green with white stripes, sparse prominent hairs, and a black head.
+These Caterpillars initially are green with white stripes, sparse prominent hairs, and a black head.
 Later instars may become brown, and develop a diamond shaped pattern along the back.
-The caterpillars have a pair of horns on the head and tail.
+The caterpillars have a pair of horns on the head and also on the tail.

 The caterpillars grow to a length of about 2.5 cms.